neelriyer/neelriyer.github.io/_posts/2021-01-10-Kmeans-Clustering-Satellite-Imagery.md

 This saved jpg is for visualisation purposes only.
 Don't use it for further calculations.
 I accidentally did that and got very confused.

+This code was adapted from [this](https://github.com/wathela/Sentinel2-clustering/blob/master/Sentinel2_Image_clustering.ipynb) github repo.

 ```python
 from tqdm.notebook import tqdm